 Equal Educational Opportunity Policy

-Consistent with this commitment, the college complies with Title VI of the Civil Rights Act of 1964 (“Title VI”), which prohibits discrimination on the basis of race, color and national origin in programs and activities receiving federal financial assistance, Title IX of the Education Amendments of 1972 (“Title IX”), which prohibits discrimination on the basis of sex in educational programs and activities, Section 504 of the Rehabilitation Act of 1973 (“Section 504”), which prohibits discrimination on the basis of disability in programs and activities receiving federal financial assistance and the relevant laws of the Commonwealth of Massachusetts, which prohibit discrimination in education.
+Consistent with this commitment, the college complies with all relevant federal and state laws that prohibit discrimination in education, including Title VI of the Civil Rights Act of 1964 (“Title VI”), which prohibits discrimination on the basis of race, color and national origin in programs and activities receiving federal financial assistance; Title IX of the Education Amendments of 1972 (“Title IX”), which prohibits discrimination on the basis of sex in educational programs and activities; and Section 504 of the Rehabilitation Act of 1973 (“Section 504”), which prohibits discrimination on the basis of disability in programs.

-This policy provides procedures that will be used where a college student believes that they have experienced discrimination or discriminatory harassment by a community member in an educational practice or program, in violation of the college’s nondiscrimination statement.
-This policy does NOT cover allegations of sexual harassment, complaints of employment discrimination, or grade disputes.
-For sexual harassment complaints, please see the Gender-Based and Sexual Misconduct Policy.
+This Equal Educational Opportunity policy provides procedures that will be used when a college student believes that they have experienced discrimination by a staff or faculty member, in violation of the college’s policies and procedures related to nondiscrimination.
+The policy does NOT cover allegations of sexual harassment, complaints of employment discrimination, or grade disputes.
+For sexual harassment complaints, please see the college’s Gender-Based and Sexual Misconduct Policy.
 For allegations of discrimination in employment practices, please see the college’s Equal Employment Opportunity Policy.
 Grade disputes are governed by the college’s Grade Dispute Policy.

 Commitment to Academic Freedom

 As an academic institution, teaching, conducting research and learning are protected by “academic freedom” as described in the college’s Statement on Academic Freedom and Freedom of Expression.
-Actions or words used in the context of the academic curriculum and teaching environment that serve legitimate and reasonable educational purposes will not be evaluated as discrimination or discriminatory harassment because of the principles underlying academic freedom.
+Actions or words used in the context of the academic curriculum and teaching environment that serve legitimate and reasonable educational purposes, as relevant to the principles underlying academic freedom, will not be evaluated as discrimination or discriminatory harassment.

 Equal Educational Opportunity Complaint Procedures